-According to the Federal Housing Finance Agency‡, housing prices in many cities have increased from one year ago, including Kansas City metro at 6.9%, Denver at 5.7%, Phoenix up 7.2% and St. Louis up 5.3% for the year-end.
+According to the Federal Housing Finance Agency‡, U.S. housing prices have increased from one year ago, up 7.8% for the 2020 year-end.
+Home sales are still robust, although tight inventory continues to be a challenge for homebuyers.

 If you’ve purchased a large home, vacation property or live in a city where home prices are above the national average, chances are you’ve taken out a jumbo mortgage.
 You just may not know that’s what it’s called.

 Below I share the inside scoop on what a jumbo mortgage is, why you may need one, and how to shop for the one that’s right for you.

 A mortgage is considered “jumbo” if the dollar amount falls above a certain limit.
 The limit is currently $548,250for most areas; however, it can be greater in certain high-cost regions.
 Mortgages less than $548,250 typically are called conforming conventional mortgages.
 Many federal home ownership programs do not apply to jumbo mortgages, and lenders often charge higher rates for jumbo mortgages or have more restrictions on the loan.

 If I’m looking to buy a house that cost $560,000, does a jumbo loan apply to me?